 Aerial seeding as part of the process of regenerating harvested native forest in Australia was first undertaken in Victoria in 1964.
 These trials were located in Alpine Ash forests in the Mount Arbuckle/Bennison Plains area to the north of Licola in what was then the FCV's Heyfield District, and were described in Aerial Seeding of Alpine Ash R Grose, F Moulds, M Douglas (Australian Forestry, 28:3 (1964)

-The rationale for this approach to seeding is decribed in the paper and shown in excerpts below:
+The rationale for this approach to seeding is described in the paper and shown in excerpts below:

 "Difficulties in regenerating alpine ash, Eucalyptus delegatensis R. T. Baker, in association with logging have stimulated much basic and applied research in Victoria during the last decade.
 The objective of this research has been to define techniques that will give effective regeneration after logging.